If you are a free agent and really want to improve your skiing, and you don't mind roughing it a bit, the world is very much your oyster.

 The tourism industry offers a good selection of jobs, from managerial positions to working as a ski instructor, ski rep, chef or barman.
 Do not overlook the possibility that what starts out as a way to get free skiing can lead to a career as a chef or a manager in resort accommodation.
 If you want to learn the language, remember it will not happen unless you work with local people.

-Veteran seasonaire, James Young, has spent eight winters in The Alps and can't recommend it enough: "I decided to do a season to improve my skiing and by the third winter I was a qualified instructor.
-It's not just the skiing that appealed to me though, I met lots of likeminded people including my wife and also managed to pick up Italian."
+Veteran seasonaire, James Young, has spent eight winters in the alps and can't recommend it enough: "I decided to do a season to improve my skiing and by the third winter I was a qualified instructor.
+It's not just the skiing that appealed to me though, I met lots of like-minded people including my wife and also managed to pick up Italian."

 Working for a well known company like Ski Esprit, Crystal Ski or Equity, who have been around for years, will always pay your season's ski pass, accommodation, and some meals too.
 Remember that accommodation provided for resort workers is not luxurious and you will not have room for much stuff.
 If you fly out then the baggage limit will affect you as well.

-Read part two, "Doing a ski season: how to get a job"
+Read part two: "Doing a ski season: how to get a job"